ANTHROBOT

 - Choreography: Stephanie Felber & Nikos Konstantakis

-- Concept development: Anna-Carolin Weber
+- Concept Development: Anna-Carolin Weber

 - Dance: Sônia Mota, Olivia Arcacia